Watch: Sam Kerr scores two stunning volleys against Man Utd to edge Chelsea towards WSL title | Goal.com

 Getty

-Sam Kerr scored two stunning volleys against Manchester United to edge Chelsea towards the WSL title on the final day of the 2021-22 campaign.
+Sam Kerr scored two stunning volleys against Manchester United to help Chelsea to the WSL title on the final day of the 2021-22 campaign.

 Kerr netted her 19th and 20th goals of the season in Sunday's WSL decider, becoming the first player in the history of the competition to reach the 20-goal mark in successive campaigns.